Xolvez/DD2480-CI/README.md

 To run the tests, use the following command inside the backend directory:
 `mvn test`

+## Compilation/test execution implementation and testing
+The CI server supports compiling and executing the automated tests of the group project.
+Testing is triggered as webhook, on the branch where the change has been made, as specified in the HTTP payload.
+Currently, the server only does this if a commit is made to a branch called "assessment".
+The compilation/testing is done using methods of the RepoCloner and processGenerator classes in the utils directory.
+These methods are unit tested on a previous branch called "test", which is set to compile successfully but fails a single dummy test case.
+This branch is compiled and tested by calling "mvn test".

 ## Statement of contributions
 Daniel Ericsson: Commits by HelloDane.
 Created multiple backend interfaces/functions.
 Implemented and tested functions for cloning and compiling repos.
 Code review.
 Wrote parts of the documentation, such as statements of contributions.